spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-communications/gitlab-highspot/index.html.md

 #### Search for Content

 One of the quickest and easiest ways to find content in Highspot is through search.
-You can run a quick search across the entire site by entering your query and clicking return:
+You can run a quick search across the entire site by entering your query and clicking return.
+When you type in a search term, individual items will appear at the top of the list.
+Different types of items in the search results are divided by lines.
+You can use the icons to quickly identify results by type: a target for Spot, a headshot outline for person, three heads for Group, etc.

 ![Screenshot_AddBookmark](/handbook/sales/field-communications/gitlab-highspot/images/Example_SearchforContent.png)